rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide/content.md

 This area is specifically used for rpm sources (spec file, patches, light text files).
 The expected format is:

-* `SOURCES/...` -- light text files, scripts, patches, etc can come here (eg ones not in a tar ball)
+* `SOURCES/...` -- light text files, scripts, patches, etc. can come here (e.g., ones not in a tar ball)
 * `SPECS/name.spec` -- Your spec file comes here - note it should only be one spec file
 * `.name.metadata` -- Required, lists your source archives or otherwise that will be in lookaside.
 Empty if there are no sources to pull from lookaside.